-Plus, policies provide many other resources, in addition to money to pay for your future extended care.
-Most policies offer case management, respite care, additional money available to pay for ramps, chair lifts, braces on your shower, etc. These benefits are usually on top of the money used to pay for care services.
+Plus, policies provide many other resources, in addition to money to pay for your future long-term health care.
+Most policies offer case management, respite care, additional funds to pay for ramps, chair lifts, braces on your shower, etc. These benefits are usually on top of the money used to pay for care services.

 Short-Term/Limited Duration Plans

 One option for smaller benefits is a limited duration or short-term care policy.
-These plans are often called 'recovery care,' but they usually pay the same type of benefits as a traditional LTC Insurance policies.
+These plans are often called 'recovery care,' but they usually pay benefits similar to traditional LTC Insurance policies.
 The policy pays a cash indemnity when you meet the benefit triggers.
 You get the money to use to pay for the services you need.

 These plans are not available in every state.
 In the states where they are available, they can be very valuable as an option and are usually very affordable at most ages.
 Plus, another benefit is they offer broader underwriting.